 John Le Carre

 John Le Carre (David John Moore Cornwell) was born on October 19th, 1931.
 John passed away December 12th, 2020 at 89 years old.
 John Le Carre was born in Poole, England.
-Le Carre attended University of Bern, Switzerland where he studied Foreign Languages.
+Le Carre attended The University of Bern, Switzerland where he studied Foreign Languages.

 John Le Carre also wrote the George Smiley series which has 10 books including Call for the Dead and A Murder of Quality.